 "We shall draw up by Faugde church," said Sophie.
-"Mr. Thostrup can see Kingo's [Author's Note: The Bishop of Funen, who died in 1703.] grave-can see where the sacred poet lies.
+"Mr. Thostrup can see Kingo's grave-can see where the sacred poet lies.
 Some true trumpeting angels, in whom one can rightly see how heavy the marble is, fly with the Bishop's staff and hat within the chapel."